rsm-gh/akbl/README.md

 You're free to download, modify and share the code, I added as much as information as possible so anyone be able of moving the project to the new step :)

-My only petition for some one taking the code is that the project be renamed so people can find out that it is a new project.
-I actually refuse to use the Mozilla license so if you want to thank me, respecting my philosofphy is the best way.
+My only petition is that your project be renamed so people can find figure out that it is a new project.
+I actually refuse to use the Mozilla license so if you want to thank me, respecting my philosofphy is the best way ;)

 # How to use and develop this branch?